El Trole / Los Trolebuses de

 The Trolleybus System of

-This website, divided into three parts [see above], charts the development of the Quito line geographically and chronologically, from its beginnings at Estación Norte in 1995 to the new southern terminal opened at Quitumbe in 2008.
+This website, divided into four parts [see above], charts the development of the Quito line geographically and chronologically, from its beginnings at Estación Norte in 1995 to the new southern terminal opened at Quitumbe in 2008 and the new northern terminal, El Labrador, in 2018.
 There are 62 illustrations and a system map.

 Quito sprawls along a north-south valley about 25 km long and 5 km wide, not far from the "Mitad del Mundo" (Middle of the World) monument on the Equator.
 Altitude is 2,850 m.
 Pichincha Volcano looms over the city at 4,794 m and Chimborazo nearby reaches 6,310 m.
 Because of its remote location, altitude and steep streets, the ancient Inca capital never had an animal-powered tram system.
 The arrival of a steam railroad in 1908 produced a need for public transport between its terminal, on a hill south of town, and the commercial area north of the Machángara River [see map].
 The electric tramway that opened in 1914 ran until 1948 [see The Tramways of Quito].
 The trolleybus line built a half century later duplicates its route.